needformth/retail-investment-participation-forecast/README.md

 > Number of retail investors registered on the Moscow Exchange divided by the employed population.

-The objective is to identify economically meaningful predictors, build a forecasting model, and generate medium-term scenario forecasts.
+The objective is to identify economically meaningful predictors, build a forecasting model, and generate medium-term scenario forecasts based on data of the Central bank of Russia.

 The project combines econometric techniques and machine learning methods, including stationarity testing, Granger causality analysis, regularized regression models, and expanding-window validation.